postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-11-20-newbutton.md

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_collection_blk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_collection_blk.png)

 ### Creating environments
 While working with APIs, you often need different setups, such as your local machine, the development server, or the production API.
-Environments let you customize requests using variables.
+[Environments](/docs/postman/environments_and_globals/manage_environments)let you customize requests using variables.

 1. To create an environment, click ‘Environment’ from the **New**  button drop down menu and enter a name for it.
 2. Add the variables you want to save as key-value pairs.